Cefotan Side Effects

 Generic Name: cefotetan

-Note: This document contains side effect information about cefotetan.
-Some of the dosage forms listed on this page may not apply to the brand name Cefotan.
+Note: This page contains information about the side effects of cefotetan.
+Some of the dosage forms included on this document may not apply to the brand name Cefotan.

-Some side effects of Cefotan may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Cefotan may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to cefotetan: injection powder for solution

 In addition to its needed effects, some unwanted effects may be caused by cefotetan (the active ingredient contained in Cefotan).
 In the event that any of these side effects do occur, they may require medical attention.

 If any of the following side effects occur while taking cefotetan, check with your doctor or nurse immediately:Less common